seungminaaa/fuzz_crate/README.md

+# recommend version
+rustc = greater than or equal to 1.66

 # Installation
 You may need to install the cargo-fuzz library to get the cargo fuzz subcommand.
 Use

     $ cargo install cargo-fuzz
+    $ cargo install afl
 cargo-fuzz is documented in the Rust Fuzz Book.

 # fuzz_crate